foxtbirdy/Small-Stuff/Convert JPG to PNG/readme.md

 ```
 6. I accidently moved a bunch of new images on the folder where the script is currently converting.
 Will this program crash?
 ```
-Possibly no. It converts the file in a from top to bottom.
+Possibly no. It converts the files in a folder from top to bottom.
 Possibly the file would get converted while the script is working.
 But the program may not crash.
 If does, please open up a new issue!
 ```